corridor/sqlalchemy-history/docs/schema.rst

 * operation_type - a small integer defining the type of the operation
 * versioned fields from the original entity

-If you are using :ref:`property-mod-tracker` Continuum also creates one boolean field for each versioned field.
+If you are using :ref:`property-mod-tracker` History also creates one boolean field for each versioned field.
 By default these boolean fields are suffixed with '_mod'.

 The primary key of each version table is the combination of parent table's primary key + the transaction_id.
 This means there can be at most one version table entry for a given entity instance at given transaction.

 Transaction tables
 ------------------

-By default Continuum creates one transaction table called `transaction`.
-Many continuum plugins also create additional tables for efficient transaction storage.
+By default History creates one transaction table called `transaction`.
+Many history plugins also create additional tables for efficient transaction storage.
 If you wish to query efficiently transactions afterwards you should consider using some of these plugins.

 The transaction table only contains two fields by default: id and issued_at.